pandallel/quilt/memory-bank/progress.md

 - **Cuts Repository (M7):** Completed.
 Implemented the full `Cut` data structure, `CutsRepository` interface with thread-safe in-memory implementation, and integration with the `CuttingActor`.
 The repository provides comprehensive CRUD operations, efficient indexing, and is fully connected to the processing pipeline.
 - **Repository Refactoring (M7.5):** Completed.
 Transformed repositories to use the trait-based pattern.
 Successfully renamed `struct MaterialRepository` to `struct InMemoryMaterialRepository`, introduced `trait MaterialRepository` and `trait CutsRepository`, and updated all dependent code.
 - **SQLite Repository (M7.5):** Fully completed.
 Implemented both `SqliteMaterialRepository` and `SqliteCutsRepository` using SQLx, with in-memory database support.
 Added command-line option to select between SQLite and in-memory repositories.
 - **Swatching Actor (M8):** Completed.
 Implemented `SwatchingActor` that subscribes to `MaterialCut` events and follows the same internal listener/mpsc/processor pattern used in the `CuttingActor` for backpressure handling.
-The actor is fully integrated with the `QuiltOrchestrator`.
+The actor is fully integrated with the `QuiltOrchestrator`. **Does not yet process cuts.**
-- **Reconciliation:** Actor design included in architecture, implementation planned (Milestone 12).
+- **Reconciliation:** Actor design included in architecture, implementation planned (Milestone 13).

 ## What Works